Formation of Nickel Carbonyl in Hydroprocessing Reactors

 • During regeneration of hydrotreating catalyst, complete combustion of carbon material over the catalyst should be ensured by keeping sufficient oxygen flow.
 Further, all CO and CO2 must be purged from the system before any maintenance activity on the hydrotreating reactor.

-• Maintain high temperatures of reactor until CO is purged from As the reaction temperatures are lowered, if there is any CO present in the recycle gas then NI(CO)4 can be formed.
+• Maintain high temperatures of reactor until CO is purged from as the reaction temperatures are lowered, if there is any CO present in the recycle gas then NI(CO)4 can be formed.
 Therefore, for any shutdown prior to reactor entry, it is critical to purge any CO present in the recycle gas below 10 ppm.

 Precautions While Maintenance Activity on the Hydrotreating Reactor